finishim/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```
 Source for the code is [here](http://stackoverflow.com/questions/8317231/elegant-way-to-report-missing-values-in-a-data-frame)
-**Total number of rows with NA:** 2304
+Total number of rows with NA: 2304

-2. Devise a strategy for filling in all of the missing values in the dataset.
+###2.
+Devise a strategy for filling in all of the missing values in the dataset.
 The strategy does not need to be sophisticated.
 For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.

+Strategy is to identify where the na values are, and then replace them with the corresponding interval's mean value.
+Those mean values were already stored in the *stepInterval* table.

+We will need to do a for loop to traverse the original *activity* table.
+Each time a missing value is encountered, the
+corresponding mean step value will need to be identified.

+The missing values are then replaced with mean step value for that corresponding 5-minute interval.

+###3.
+Create a new dataset that is equal to the original dataset but with the missing data filled in.

 ```r
 #create new data frame